Intellectual Freedom/Social Responsibility Committee

 Mattapoisett Free Public Library

-The MLA-IF/SCR meets the fourth Tuesday of each month from 10 am until 12 pm.
-Currently, the Committee meets via Conference Call, with three “in person” meetings during the year.
+The MLA-IF/SRC meets on the fourth Tuesday of each month from 2-4 pm.
+Currently, the Committee meets via Conference Call, with three “in-person” meetings during the year.
 Participants may also attend meetings via conference call.
 Email firstname.lastname@example.org for conference call access information.